Expert Roundtable Supplement

 Acknowledgment of Commercial Support

-Funding for this activity has been provided by an educational grant from Bristol-Myers Squibb.
+Funding for this activity has been provided by an educational grant from Eli Lilly and Company.

-David L. Ginsberg, MD, receives honoraria from AstraZeneca and GlaxoSmithKline.
+David L. Ginsberg, MD, receives honoraria and research

-Eric Hollander, MD, reports no affiliation with or financial interest in any organization that may pose a conflict of interest.
+Eric Hollander, MD, reports no financial, academic, or other support that may pose a conflict of interest.

 To Receive Credit for this Activity